Battle of Chickamauga: Planning the Union advance

 Rosecrans faced significant logistical challenges if he chose to move forward.
 The Cumberland Plateau that separated the armies was a rugged, barren country over 30 miles long with poor roads and little opportunity for foraging.
 If Bragg attacked him during the advance, Rosecrans would be forced to fight with his back against the mountains and tenuous supply lines.
 He did not have the luxury of staying put, however, because he was under intense pressure from Washington to move forward in conjunction with Burnside's advance into East Tennessee.
 By early August, Halleck was frustrated enough with Rosecrans's delay that he ordered him to move forward immediately and to report daily the movement of each corps until he crossed the Tennessee River.
 Rosecrans was outraged at the tone of "recklessness, conceit and malice" of Halleck's order and insisted that he would be courting disaster if he were not permitted to delay his advance until at least August 17.

 Rosecrans knew that he would have difficulty receiving supplies from his base on any advance across the Tennessee River and therefore thought it necessary to accumulate enough supplies and transport wagons that he could cross long distances without a reliable line of communications.
 His subordinate generals were supportive of this line of reasoning and counseled delay, all except for Brig.
 Gen. James A. Garfield, Rosecrans's chief of staff, a politician who understood the value of being on the record endorsing the Lincoln administration's priorities.

 The plan for the Union advance was to cross the Cumberland Plateau into the valley of the Tennessee River, pause briefly to accumulate some supplies, and then cross the river itself.
-An opposed crossing of the wide river was not feasible, so Rosecrans devised a deception to distract Bragg above Chattanooga while the army crossed downstream.
+An opposed crossing of the wide river was not feasible and so Rosecrans devised a deception to distract Bragg above Chattanooga while the army crossed downstream.
 Then the Army would advance on a wide front through the mountains.
 The XXI Corps under Maj.
 Gen. Thomas L. Crittenden would advance against the city from the west, the XIV Corps under Maj.
 Gen. George H. Thomas would cross over Lookout Mountain 20 miles south of the city, while the XX Corps under Maj.
 Gen. Alexander M. McCook and the Cavalry Corps under Maj.
 Gen. David S. Stanley would advance even farther to the southeast toward Bragg's railroad supply line leading from Atlanta.
 If executed correctly, this plan would cause Bragg to evacuate Chattanooga or be trapped in the city without supplies.